sharkwouter/steamos-installer/README.md

 # Improvements

-- The current SteamOS iso installs SteamOS patch 145, VaporOS installs SteamOS patch 148.
+- The current SteamOS iso installs SteamOS patch 145, VaporOS installs SteamOS patch 153.
 - VaporOS has a firewall installed by default, which can be easily configured from the desktop.
 - VaporOS asks you to set a password for the desktop user when you open the desktop for the first time.
 - VaporOS has trim support for Samsung and Intel SSD's.
 - VaporOS offers a better out of the box desktop experience.
-Things like a text editor, an archive manager and Gnome Tweak Tools are installed by default.
+Things like a text editor, media player, an archive manager and Gnome Tweak Tools are installed by default.
 - VaporOS has an ssh server installed by default.
 - VaporOS installs many tools to improve the command line experience.
-This includes bash completion, iotop, htop, mesa-utils, pastebinit, git and lsof.
+This includes bash completion, iotop, htop, mesa-utils, libav, pastebinit, git and lsof.
 - VaporOS has XBMC installed by default.
 - VaporOS has no mouse acceleration.
 - VaporOS will not freeze on first boot for AMD graphics cards users, SteamOS still has this issue.